ianbishop/userevents.github.io/4.2/docs/dsl.md

 Lists have numerous types of available operations.
 Both maps and lists are treated as immutable.

 Lists can be filtered based on a provided predicate using the *filter* and *remove* operations.
-These operators will return an new list which match (filter) or don't match (remove) a provided predicate.
+These operators will return a new list that match (filter) or don't match (remove) a provided predicate.

 ```clojure
 ;Remove all amounts less than 10